The Accessibility of Styled Form Controls

 Regarding screen reader announcements...

-Note the documentation of screen reader announcements is based on using the indicated versions of each screen reader and browser, per test.
-The test results are up to date per the "updated" date on each test page.
+Note the documentation of screen reader announcements is based on using the indicated versions of each screen reader and browser, as indicated in each test.
+The test results are as up to date as indicated on each test page.
 Documentation is noted as "updated" when new testing or techniques have changed.
 Editorial updates may not constitute a change in the noted updated date.

 Things may change as browsers and screen readers are updated, so please refer to these as a snapshot in time rather than being definitive results.

 If you find that announcements and/or support as changed, please file an issue!

 Checkboxes and Radio Buttons

 Styled HTML checkboxes, and radio button patterns.

 Checkboxes can be used as a single form option, or grouped with similar checkboxes.
 Within a group, one or more checkboxes may be checked by the user.
 In contrast, radio buttons provide users two or more options to choose from, but only one option may be chosen from a single radio button grouping.